 Disclosure: Some of my travel, lodging, meals, and activities that I experienced to write my Grand Rapids story were hosted by Experience Grand Rapids.
 I extended my trip, so some of my Grand Rapids adventures were on my own.
 As ALWAYS all opinions in this story are my own.

-This blog post explores things to do in Grand Rapids, Michigan after spending 4 jam-packed days there.
-But before I dive in, I wanted to share a little back story as well.
+Before I dive in, I wanted to share a little back story.
 In the past decade, Michigan is a state that has been woven into my life in numerous ways.
 I was completely blown away by my first visit, a trip to Detroit for my ExperienceBuick project in 2015.
 Falling head over heels with this Midwestern mecca in January should tell you something about this place!

 At the same time, I had 2 fantastic colleagues while working at Dolby – both from Michigan.
 And both two of the kindest, funniest, most generous people I have ever met.
 It stirred the embers for wanting to see Michigan as I had heard about it many times through their eyes.

 Michelle was a talented writer, who rock-climbed and spent every extra minute doing 2 things: knitting and volunteering at the animal shelter.
 She sat across from me and was smart and witty and she added real joy to my workday.
 At one point, she went off on vacation to Italy, where she ended up getting engaged, she brought me back a beautiful red scarf that I cherish.